denizeu/Analysis/notebooks/1-sequence-stats.md

 (29833, 29881)
 ```

-This is extremely interesting because it indicates that there is some *variation* in sequence length.
+This is extremely interesting because it indicates that there is *some variation* in sequence length.
-The minimum value is 29833, which is 48 lower than the maximum sequence length of 29881.
+- The minimum value is 29833, which is 48 lower than the maximum sequence length of 29881.
-The code I created for this function was very simple and yet it returns two values that are extremely useful and important in sequence analyses.
+- The code I created for this function was very simple and yet it returns two values that are extremely useful and important in sequence analyses.

-**However**, although these lengths are different, considering the magnitude of these lengths, 48 is not extremely large.
+- **However**, although these lengths are different, considering the magnitude of these lengths, 48 is not extremely large.
-Therefore we may consider that my refined data may not have enough variation and therefore is likely not very representative of COVID genomes.
+- Therefore we may consider that my refined data may not have enough variation and therefore is likely not very representative of COVID genomes.
-Despite this, the code is very powerful as it tells us a very interesting difference in sequences with little in-between data or calculations necessary.
+- Despite this, the code is powerful as it tells us a very interesting difference in sequences with little in-between data or calculations necessary.

 ## Sequence Lengths
 ```julia